 Carla Mathis (image consultant and author of The Triumph of Individual Style) wrote about Balance Points in her book and for me, reading about them brought about one of my first “ah ha” moments in my image consulting life, as I’d always noticed that some lengths of necklaces looked good on me, and others much less flatter, some clothing necklines seemed to sit at better places than others.
 This theory explained the reason.

-Jill Chivers of Shop Your Wardrobe and I discuss the basics of Balance Points in this video.
+Jill Chivers of 16 Style Types and I discuss the basics of Balance Points in this video.

 A balance point is a ratio point on your body relating to your face (see image here).